Worldsheet traversable wormholes: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Jose Barb\'on, Elena C\'aceres, Ben Freivogel, Alberto G\"uijosa, Arnab Kundu, Kyoungsun Lee, Ayan Patra, and Andrew Svesko for useful discussions and comments on the manuscript.
 JdB is supported by the European Research Council under the European Unions Seventh Framework Programme (FP7/2007-2013), ERC Grant agreement ADG 834878.
-VJ and KYK are supported by the National Research Foundation of Korea (NRF) funded by the Ministry of Education and the Ministry of Science, ICT \& Future Planning (NRF-2021R1A2C1006791 and NRF- 2020R1I1A1A01073135), the GIST Research Institute (GRI) and the AI-based GIST Research Scientist Project grant funded by the GIST in 2022.
+VJ and KYK are supported by the National Research Foundation of Korea (NRF) funded by the Ministry of Education and the Ministry of Science, ICT \& Future Planning (NRF-2021R1A2C1006791 and NRF- 2020R1I1A1A01073135), the GIST Research Institute (GRI) and the AI-based GIST Research Scientist Project grant funded by the GIST in 2023.
+KYK is also supported by Creation of the Quantum Information Science R\&D Ecosystem (Grant No. 2022M3H3A106307411) through the National Research Foundation of Korea (NRF) funded by the Korean government (Ministry of Science and ICT).
 JFP is supported by the `Atracci\'on de Talento' program (2020-T1/TIC-20495, Comunidad de Madrid) and by the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the grants CEX2020-001007-S and PID2021-123017NB-I00, funded by MCIN/AEI/10.13039/501100011033 and by ERDF A way of making Europe.